Skip to main content

 Prerequisites

 To run Denoiser for a single media file, you should start by sending a POST request to the /api/technology/denoiser endpoint.
-Denoiser supports multi-channel audio files by denoising each channel separately, then combining them back into a single multi-channel output file.
+Denoiser supports multi-channel media files by denoising each channel separately, then combining them back into a single multi-channel output file. file is the only mandatory parameter.

 info